DNWMNCR/JavaForSmallTeams/tests/900_testing_FAQS.md

   }
 ```

-It does however do a very thorough job of checking the contract - including how it interacts with inheritance.
-It is non-trivial to make a non final classes conform to the contract.
+It does, however, do a very thorough job of checking the contract - including how it interacts with inheritance.
+It is non-trivial to make a non-final class conform to the contract.

 Although equals verifier does a good job of checking the hashcode equals contract, it has no knowledge of how you expect the methods to actually behave.
-If you wish equality to (for example) be defined by a single id field only, you must write additional tests that verify this behaviour.
+If you wish equality to (for example) be defined by a single ID field only, you must write additional tests that verify this behavior.

-For the common scenario of a class that should be considered equal based on all of its fields the behaviour may be checked in a single test.
+For the common scenario of a class that should be considered equal based on all of its fields the behavior may be checked in a single test.

 ```java
   @Test